xnevs/sobol_generator/README.md

 # sobol_generator
-A parallel implementation of the Sobol' quasirandom number generator

 A Sobol' quasirandom number generator is type [low-discrepancy](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) number sequence generator.
 A definition of a Sobol' number sequence can be found in [1].